Great horned owl: Taxonomy

 The great horned owl represents one of the one or two radiations of the genus across the Bering land bridge to the Americas.
-Whereas the Magellanic horned owl clearly divided once the owl had spread through the Americas, the consensus seems to be that the snowy owl and the great horned owl divided back in Eurasia and the snowy then spread back over the Arctic through northernmost North America separately from the radiation of the horned owl.
-The great horned and Eurasian eagle-owls may in fact be conspecifics, based on similarities in life history, geographic distribution, and appearance.
-In one case, a zoo-kept male great horned owl and female Eurasian eagle-owl produced an apparently healthy hybrid.
-Genetic testing indicates that the snowy owl, not the Eurasian eagle-owl, is the most closely related living species.
+Whereas the lesser horned owl clearly divided once the owl had spread through the Americas, the consensus seems to be that the snowy owl and the great horned owl divided back in Eurasia and the snowy then spread back over the Arctic through northernmost North America separately from the radiation of the greater and lesser horned owls.
+One older study suggested that great horned and Eurasian eagle-owls may be conspecific, based on similarities in life history, geographic distribution, and appearance, though this is not supported by genetic evidence, which places them in separate clades of their genus.
+Genetic testing indicates that the lesser horned owl, and then the snowy owl, not the Eurasian eagle-owl, are the most closely related living species.
 Pleistocene era fossils have been found of Bubo owls in North America, which may either be distinct species or paleosubspecies, from as far east as Georgia, but predominantly in the Rocky Mountains and to the west of them.
 Almost all fossils indicate these owls were larger than modern great horned owls.

 A large number of subspecies, more than 20 altogether, have been named.
 However, many of these are not true subspecies and only examples of individual or clinal variation.
 Subspecies differences are mainly in color and size and generally follow Gloger's and Bergmann's rules: The most conservative treatments of great horned owl subspecies may describe as few as 10, although an intermediate number is typical in most writings.